shiboe/Tranquilize/README.md

 - **/tranqshow** - show and reset the UI
 - **/tranqhide** - hide the UI

+## Upcoming features

+- Reorder hunter list with broadcast to sync.
+- Specify a broadcast channel.
+- Tranqhelp command to list commands with descriptions in game.

 ## Changelog

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v3.1
+- Fix bug where simultaneous tranq shots only render for the first hunter.
+- Update to latest WoW Classic version.

 ### v3.0